 It features a handy 8x magnifier that allows you to adjust your pixel area.
 And with the option to customize hotkeys, you have a bit more flexibility to record screen on your Mac.
 That’s not all, it is also up to the mark when it comes to recording both webcam video and microphone audio.
 Though the app is free, not all the goodies come in the free version.
-You will have to unlock them using in-app purchases.
+You will have to unlock them using the subscription that starts at $3 per month.
 Overall, Monosnap is one of the finest screen recording apps for macOS.

 Choose the Best Screen Recording Software for macOS

 So, these are our best screen recorders for Mac.
-Keeping a variety of needs in mind, we have chosen the apps that can deliver better performance.
+Keeping a variety of needs in mind, we have chosen apps that offer pro-level features, or ease of use.
 So, which one has caught your eyes?
 Is it the one that’s packed with pro-level tools or the one that offers the best of both worlds?
 We would be glad to know that in the comments below.
 Also, if you think we missed a good screen recording software, share it with your fellow readers.

 Great list.
 Check out Vmaker as well, Vmaker is one such screen recording tool for Mac launched recently by the makers of Animaker.
 Vmaker enables anyone using a Mac to record videos for free without any time limits and watermarks.
 Not just that, Vmaker comes in with a host of other features that makes it one of the best screen recording tools for Mac users.